New Bilibid Prison: Martial Law era

-The rise of the dictatorship of Ferdinand Marcos saw the establishment of the Sampaguita Rehabilitation Center - later named Camp Sampaguita - within the NBP compound.
+The rise of Ferdinand Marcos saw the establishment of the Sampaguita Rehabilitation Center - later named Camp Sampaguita - within the NBP compound.
 It served both as the headquarters of the 225th Philippine Constabulary Company, and also as a stockade for Political Prisoners.
 Sampaguita was the southernmost of four major clusters of concentration camps for political prisoners in the Greater Manila Area at the time, Sampaguita being the "S" in "A, B, C, and S" with the other letters representing Camps Aguinaldo ("A"), Bonifacio ("B"), and Crame ("C").

-Contemporary history
+21st century

-On June 5, 2014, Department of Justice Undersecretary Francisco Baraan III, supervising official on the Bureau of Corrections and the NBP said that the National Penitentiary will be moved to Barangay San Isidro in Laur, Nueva Ecija.
+In June 2014, Department of Justice Undersecretary Francisco Baraan III, supervising official on the Bureau of Corrections and the NBP said that the National Penitentiary will be moved to Barangay San Isidro in Laur, Nueva Ecija.

+In 2016, the New Bilibid Prison drug trafficking scandal was a criminal investigation and political scandal concerning allegations of government involvement in the Philippines illegal drug trade at the New Bilibid Prison.
+The allegations were made by President Rodrigo Duterte after announcing that the two top convicted drug lords in the Philippines continued to run their drug rings from inside the national penitentiary, with former administration officials and their local government cohorts as co-conspirators.

-In 2022, it was announced that there are plans to relocate the medium and maximum security prisons to Occidental Mindoro and the minimum security inmates to Fort Magsaysay, Nueva Ecija.
+In 2022, it was announced that there are plans to relocate the medium and maximum security prisons to Occidental Mindoro, and the minimum security inmates to Fort Magsaysay, Nueva Ecija.

 Facilities

-The New Bilibid Prison consists of three compounds: the maximum security compound, which houses inmates serving a prison sentence of more than 20 years; the medium security compound, which houses those serving less than 20 years; and the minimum security compound, which houses those close to completing their sentence or who are 70 years old and above.
+The New Bilibid Prison has three compounds.
+The maximum security compound houses inmates serving a prison sentence of more than 20 years.
+The medium security compound houses those serving less than 20 years.
+The minimum security compound houses those close to completing their sentence, or who are at least 70 years old.

 In 1999, Ron Gluckman of Asiaweek wrote that due to the commercial activity and relative freedom of movement in most of the prison, the facility "seems more like a barangay in the Philippines than a prison."